 “There are some small projects around the home that you could probably tackle yourself and you would save tons by not involving a professional,” says Blok.
 Painting a small space like a bathroom or home office or re-upholstering seats on a dining chair or bench: “There are lots of how-to videos on YouTube and Pinterest pins that can walk you through this and it really updates the space.”

 Rooms always look fresh and bright with a touch of nature, Blok adds.
 But fresh cut flowers get expensive and they don’t last, so opt for potted plants instead.
 Some varieties will also do double duty improving the air quality.
-A fresh herb garden in the kitchen is also a great idea.
+A fresh herb garden in the kitchen is also a great idea when your goal is to redecorate on a budget.

 Hiring a professional will save you money and time, says Pulcine.
 “It is a good investment.”
 A pro will be able to make sure that the items chosen fit and work well together.